Kentucky:

 against an employee because such employee has:

-(a) made any complaint to his employer, the Executive Director or any other person, or
+(a) made any complaint to his employer, the Commissioner or any

 $1,000.